OctopusDeploy/blog/blog/2019-10/octopus-release-2019.10/index.md

 ## Breaking Changes

-This release includes a major bump of Azure PowerShell  modules to `6.8.1` to fix a [known issue](https://github.com/OctopusDeploy/Issues/issues/4574) with the previous `5.7.0` bundled version.
-Please see [Azure PowerShell release notes](https://docs.microsoft.com/en-us/powershell/azure/release-notes-azureps?view=azurermps-6.11.0) for more information.
+TODO: breaking changes.

 ## Upgrading

 As usual [steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading) apply.
 Please see the [release notes](https://octopus.com/downloads/compare?to=2018.9.0) for further information.
-Self-Hosted Octopus customers can [download](https://octopus.com/downloads/2018.9.0) the latest release now.
+Self-Hosted Octopus customers can [download](https://octopus.com/downloads/2018.10.0) the latest release now.
 For Octopus Cloud, you will start receiving the latest bits next week during their maintenance window.

 ## Wrap up